MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/configure-incident-types.md

    - **Duration**: How long the service takes the technician.

-   - **Description** (optional): A description of the product line item that appears on the customer invoice.
+   - **Description** (optional): A description of the service line item that appears on the customer invoice.

    - **Internal Description** (optional): A description with details for the field technician.